Hire Right the First Time

 Probably the most important decision that you make as a hiring manager is hiring the right person for the right job.
-The consequences of your decision are immediate and huge.
-The right person makes money for your business and the wrong person always costs you, sometimes heavily.
+The consequences of your decision are immediate and long-lasting.
+The right person makes money for your business and the wrong person costs your company, sometimes heavily.

 We make hires to improve productivity and increase profitability, yet, based on studies, only 16 percent of employees actually make money for their hiring companies.
 How can you improve the odds that you make a good hire?

 First, don’t hire the first person you interview right off the bat.
 It is important to find compare three to four finalists before making a decision.
 Doing due diligence increases the odds you’ll make a more appropriate hire.
 Having an appropriate interview process in place can improve your chances of ruling out those who may be less reliable, less motivated, or less productive.
 You want to avoid hiring the workplace survivor which is someone that just gets by with minimum effort.
 Someone like that is not worth the money you put out and in time, might cost your company 2 to 3 times your investment, in terms of training and replacements.